-Like in Australia’s business culture, Australians appreciate modesty in everyday life as well.
-Australians are down to earth people and do not feel superior to others.
+Australians appreciate humility in social interactions as well as in business culture.
+Locals are typically down to earth people and do not feel superior to others.
 For this reason, Australia can be described as a classless society.
-They value realness, humility, and genuineness, and dislike arrogance and pretentiousness.
-For this reason, self-deprecating humor is the norm and appreciated.
-Australians are distrustful of people who brag or show off too much and outwardly.
+They value sincerity, and dislike arrogance and pretentiousness.
+Self-deprecating humor is the norm, and Australians are distrustful of people who brag or outwardly show-off.

 Australians can be difficult to impress.
 Even when they are impressed, they will not outwardly admit it, so do not be put off by this behavior when meeting people for the first time.

-Unlike in some countries, Australians take littering and spitting very seriously, and they frown upon it.
-For example, even in movie theaters where there is staff to clean up after you, you are still expected to take your garbage and throw it away.
+Australians take littering and spitting very seriously.
+For example, even in movie theaters, where there is staff to clean up after you, you are still expected to take your garbage and throw it away.

 Relationships in Australia are loyal, particularly among friends.
 Many Australians rely upon the help and support of good friends instead of family during hardships.
-Swearing among friends is common and is not always considered rude.
-When visiting friends’ houses, do not show up at unannounced.
+This said, showing up to a friend’s home unannounced is considered rude.

 Women in Australia

-In Australia, women are not expected or required to fulfill any archaic, stereotypical gender roles.
-They are considered equal to men in Australian society.
+In Australia, women are considered equal to men and are not expected or required to fulfill any archaic, stereotypical gender roles.
 Nevertheless, many women still experience more interrupted careers than their male counterparts.
-They work fewer full-time hours than their male partners, making them more readily available to raise children and take care of the household.
+They also work fewer full-time hours than their male partners, making them more readily available to raise children and take care of the household.

 Driving in Australia

-Driving in Australia is quite necessary, especially if you plan on visiting remote areas.
-Some parts of Australia are only accessible by car, so having your license is quite useful.
+Driving in Australia is necessary, especially if you plan on visiting remote areas.
+Some parts of Australia are only accessible by car, so having your license is useful.

-The age for driving in Australia varies between state and territories.
-You can obtain a learner’s permit at 15 years and nine months in the Australian Capital Territory (ACT) and 16 everywhere else.
-You can finally drive unsupervised at the age of 18 in Victoria, 16 years and six months in the Northern Territory, and 17 everywhere else.
+The age for driving in Australia varies between states and territories.
+You can obtain a learner’s permit at 15 years and nine months in the Australian Capital Territory (ACT), and 16 everywhere else.
+You can drive unsupervised at the age of 18 in Victoria, 16 years and six months in the Northern Territory, and 17 everywhere else.

 - Always keep your driver’s license and other proper documentation with you while driving.